Home Compare ONTO vs PSN.L

 Onto Innovation vs Persimmon: Which Stock Looks Stronger in 2026?

-Persimmon holds the cleaner structural position, with the lead spread across growth and valuation.
+Persimmon holds the cleaner structural position, with the lead spread across valuation and profitability.
 Onto Innovation does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, Onto Innovation carries the stronger setup — intact trend against Persimmon's broken trend.
 That leaves a split case: the structural lead stays with Persimmon, but the market is not currently confirming it.

 Trajectory Similarity